 My 4th Money Mistake: Letting Lifestyle-Inflation creep in.

 It is very easy to let lifestyle inflation creep in.
 Lifestyle inflation is when your expenses and spending increase proportionally with increases and raises in your income.
 When this happens it is really hard to get ahead.
 You are actually limiting your ability to build wealth.
 Most people will find ways to spend more money if they make more money.

 I experienced this when I started making more money at my job over a year ago.
 Not as bad as it could have been, but I did start spending more.
 I started spending more money here and there on small, simple things.
-For example, stopping for Starbuck’s coffee a few times a week, pedicures every month during the summer, and then a new laptop.
+For example, stopping for Starbuck’s coffee a few times a week, pedicures every month during the summer, a new car, and then a new laptop.
 It all adds up after a while.
 I also started making excuses for these purchases.
 I felt entitled to them since I was making more money.
 I thought I “earned” everything.
 What use to be “luxuries”, were quickly becoming “necessities”.

 This phenomenon is synonymous with the “keeping up with the Joneses” mentality.
 Lifestyle inflation creeps into more areas than just flashy cars and big homes.
 You can end up spending more money than you need to or should on eating out, entertainment, vacations, clothing and wardrobes in order to keep up or compete with “the Joneses”.
 Keep in mind that “the Joneses” are most likely balancing a ton of debt to maintain their “wealthy” appearance.